sinakiaei/STA-BP-Fugitive-Emissions-AER60-Test/README.md

 ## Improvement Idea

-1. In case, there are more than one, check all observed properties instead of only one.
+1. In case, there are more than one observed properties, check all observed properties instead of only one.
 2. Add log file
 3. Print time